codeswot/codeswot/README.md

 # Hey 👋, I am  Mubarak Ibrahim (Codeswot) !

-I am a developer from Nigeria 🇳🇬, and I've been developing with Flutter since 2018.
-My passion for programming started when I first got my hands on an Android phone at the age of 16.
-I went on to learn how to program in Java, then JavaScript, and eventually ended up learning how to code in Flutter ❤️.
+I am a developer from Nigeria 🇳🇬, and I have been developing with Flutter since 2018.
+My passion for programming started when I first got my hands on an Android phone at the age of 17.
+I went on to learn how to program in Java, build and load a custom Android OS, then went on to learn JavaScript for the web and back-end, I eventually ended up learning how to code in Flutter ❤️.
+Skilled with an in-depth understanding of Programming, markup, and scripting languages.

- I love problem-solving and have designed software systems ranging from large software suites to Mobile-based applications and Web-based applications.
+ I enjoy problem-solving and have designed software systems ranging from large software suites to Mobile-based applications and Web-based applications.

 Specialties: User Interface | Problem Solving | User Experience | Testing | Design Thinking | Agile | Scrum